Yang-Mills-Utiyama Theory and Graviweak Correspondence: Introduction

 \section{Introduction}

-The standard theory of particle physics was finally established in 2011 with the experimental discovery of the Higgs boson\footnote{For the standard theory of particle physics, see, e.g., ref.\cite{weinberg1995quantum}, and for its experimental support, see ref.\cite{PhysRevD.110.030001}}.
+The standard theory of particle physics was finally established in 2011 owing to the experimental discovery of the Higgs boson\footnote{For the standard theory of particle physics, see, e.g., ref.\cite{weinberg1995quantum}, and for its experimental support, see ref.\cite{PhysRevD.110.030001}}.
 Since then, the Standard theory has been supported by various precise experimental data.
-The stand theory coherently treats three fundamental forces, electric, weak, and strong, and describes the behaviour of elementary particles with these interactions.
+The standard theory coherently treats three fundamental forces, electric, weak, and strong, and describes the behaviour of elementary particles with these interactions.
 The standard theory consists of three layers.
 The first layer is the classical Yang--Mills theory\cite{Yang:1954ek}, which includes $U\!(1)$, $SU\!(2)$, and $SU\!(3)$ gauge symmetries respectively corresponding to electromagnetic, weak and strong interactions.
 The second layer is the quantum field theory with its perturbative expansion, which includes a renormalisation.
 Though the original gauge symmetry is broken due to the gauge fixing during quantisation, a new kind of symmetry, the BRST symmetry\cite{BECCHI1976287,Tyutin:1975qk}, appears and ensures the theory's unitarity.
 The perturbative quantisation of the Yang--Mills theory with the compact Lie group gauge symmetry has been established, and the renormalisability has been proven for all orders of perturbation.
 The third layer is the spontaneous $U\!(1){\otimes}SU\!(2)$ symmetry breaking, providing the mass to the gauge bosons and fermions, so-called the Higgs mechanism.
 The spontaneous symmetry breaking has the broken symmetry of its vacuum, and the gauge boson obtains its effective mass while maintaining the gauge symmetry at the Lagrangian level.
-For a fermion, ad hoc Yukawa coupling with the Higgs boson provides its mass.
+On the other hand, \textit{ad hoc} Yukawa coupling with the Higgs boson provides its mass for a fermion.